 “They Got Acquired is the podcast I’ve wanted to exist for years.
 They tell the stories of entrepreneurs selling smaller, profitable companies who didn’t have to sacrifice everything to make it happen.
-It’s one of my new favorite podcasts.” – Alex Bridgeman, Host of Think Like an Owner
+It’s one of my new favorite podcasts.” – Alex Bridgeman, host of Think Like an Owner

 Tech media coverage has become so monolithic—it’s only ever about the top five major companies, or else you hear about the massive Seed and Series-A rounds that people are raising.
 Lexi Grant nails it by showing us what the true business landscape looks like.
-These are entrepreneurs, innovators, millionaires, and creatives making a business and a life that works. – Sarah Peck, Startup Parent
+These are entrepreneurs, innovators, millionaires, and creatives making a business and a life that works. – Sarah Peck, founder of Startup Parent

 This entrepreneur says you don’t have to be passionate about your business.
 Here’s what he suggests instead, and how he built Vicky Virtual Receptionists to an exit.

 Lauren Gaggioli nearly let her course business Higher Scores Test Prep die because she wasn’t sure it was big enough to sell.
 Then she found a buyer and exited for $180,000.